 Chris’s passion is in the courtroom, and speaking up for those who need a voice.
 Mr. Doran is a licensed attorney in Arizona at his own law firm, Doran Justice, PLLC.
 He primarily handles criminal defense felony and misdemeanor cases, but he also practices in the areas of personal injury and family law.
 He is a strong believer in effective trial advocacy techniques and staying active with volunteer (pro bono) work.
 Chris recognizes that he (and many of us) are extremely fortunate for many of our blessings, and it is a moral duty to help others by giving back to the community.
 Specifically, Mr. Doran has a soft spot in his heart for the homeless community and collegiate mock trial.
 When he is not on the clock, he volunteers his time providing free legal services at homeless shelters to individuals in need and coaching Arizona State University’s Sun Devil Mock Trial Team.

 Aside from his passion, Chris traces the groundwork of his many successes back to his participation in collegiate undergraduate mock trial with Sun Devil Mock Trial.
 Chris was a captain and a leader in the program, earning individual lawyer awards, witness awards, team awards, and awards for professionalism and integrity.
 More importantly, undergraduate mock trial taught him effective trial advocacy techniques; it took his public speaking to new levels; and it gave him a strong grasp of the Rules of Evidence used at trial.
 These skills serve as some of his greatest advantages over his opponents in the courtroom.
 Thus, being able to coach this program is an honor for him because he loves seeing his students transform from nervous public speakers to legal titans in the courtroom.
-Through his coaching, Chris teaches the philosophy of “Competition, Character, and Community”.
+Through his coaching, Chris teaches the philosophy of “Competition, Character, Community, and Communication”.
 Not only does he aim for the program to be competitive, but he teaches his students to embody good character traits by being good people and he strongly encourages his students to give back to their community in any way that they can, all while communicating effectively with one another.

 Head Coach: Tyler Schwenke (Candidate for J.D.)

 After graduating from the University of Arizona in 2016 and starting law school in Phoenix, Tyler began volunteering as a coach for Sun Devil Mock Trial.
-Aside of school and coaching, Tyler continues to compete in mock trial with the Student Trial Advocacy Team at Sandra Day O’Connor College of Law.
-Tyler has also recently began working as a law clerk for a local criminal defense firm in Phoenix.
-This is Tyler’s second year coaching Sun Devil Mock Trial and he’s excited to get to work!
+Aside of school and coaching, Tyler used to compete in mock trial with the Student Trial Advocacy Team at Sandra Day O’Connor College of Law.
+Tyler has also practices law a local criminal defense firm in Phoenix.
+This is Tyler’s seventh year coaching Sun Devil Mock Trial and he’s excited to get to work!

 “When a team outgrows individual performance and learns team confidence, excellence becomes reality” – Joe Paterno